ericallenpaul/EnumSeeder/README.md

 And finally I add the line to our DbContext that will make the seeding work.
 You will need one of these lines for each enum you add to the project.
-Once this line is added however, it should never be necessary to do anything but just change the actual enum code.
+Once this line is added however, it should never be necessary to do anything but just change the actual enum.

 The line is:
 ```csharp